By Brian Faulkner On

 Hi, My husband brought home a bag of Warbas from Save On Foods.
 They have a distinct green tinge.
 Is this just the potato or should these be discarded?

-are barba potatoes a good keeper or only for fresh eating?
+Are Warba potatoes a good potato to store or only for fresh eating?